Beyond Bars – Crime Fact Sheet

 JUST US Volume 5: 2013 Federal Election special edition

-A person who is able to vote has the same voice in our democracy as every other Australian, because a prisoner gets one vote just like Rudd or Abbot when it comes to ballot time.
+A person who is able to vote has the same voice in our democracy as every other Australian, because a prisoner gets one vote, just like the candidates when it comes to ballot time.
 It is a question of equality that has been fought hard to win and to preserve throughout Australian history.
 This issue is of vital importance for those affected and a concern for all those who value democratic values.

-The last part of the distribution going out
+The last part of the distribution going ou

 Prisoner paper Ban: Haque Supreme Court Challenge

 NSW Prisons Commissioner Woodham in 2007 banned the Federal Election Special from NSW prisons.
-He refused to provide reasons for his decision, although 5 other states and territories accepted it without a problem.
+He refused to provide reasons for his decision, although five other states and territories accepted it without a problem.

 REPORT – Enrolment for 2013 Federal Election

-Justice Action was recently engaged in a series of nation-wide enquiries with all of the States and Territories of Australia, to ascertain what efforts and structures had been made to guarantee that all eligible prisoners, forensic patients and involuntary patients had been enrolled to vote in the upcoming Federal Election on the 7th September, 2013.
-The deadline for enrolment was 8pm (EST) on Monday 12th August.
+Justice Action was recently engaged in a series of nation-wide enquiries with all of the territories of Australia, to ascertain what efforts and structures had been made to guarantee that all eligible prisoners, forensic patients and involuntary patients had been enrolled to vote in the (at the time) upcoming Federal Election on the 7th September, 2013.

 The results collected were troubling to say the very least – especially since voting is a fundamental civil right for any citizen in a democracy like Australia.